JvanKatwijk/qt-1090/README.md

 * e	a push button switching between metrics and non metrics data in interactive mode;
 * f	a push button switching between "all preambles shown" and "preambles with good crc" shown.
 The distinction is in the color, green is "crc ok".

+The bottom line contains a button "dump", pushing this button causes some data to be written onto a file.
+This data described the entry and exit points of planes in the system.

 ----------------------------------------------------------------------------
 Using google maps
 ----------------------------------------------------------------------------